SchmidtDSE/afscgap/README.md

 #### Goals
 This low-dependency tool set provides the following:

- - **API access**: A type-annoated and documented Python interface to the official API service with ability to query with automated pagination, providing results in various formats compatible with different Python usage modalities (Pandas, pure-Python, etc).
+ - **API access**: A type-annotated and documented Python interface to the official API service with ability to query with automated pagination, providing results in various formats compatible with different Python usage modalities (Pandas, pure-Python, etc).
 It adapts the HTTP-based API used by the agency with Python type hints for easy query and interface.
- - **Contextual documentation**: Python docstrings annotate the data structures provided by the API to help users navigate the various fields avilable, offering contextual documentation when supported by Python IDEs.
+ - **Contextual documentation**: Python docstrings annotate the data structures provided by the API to help users navigate the various fields available, offering contextual documentation when supported by Python IDEs.
- - **Abscence inference**: Tools to infer absence or "zero catch" data as required for certain analysis and aggregation using a [supplemental hauls flat file dataset](https://pyafscgap.org/community/hauls.csv).
+ - **Absence inference**: Tools to infer absence or "zero catch" data as required for certain analysis and aggregation using a [supplemental hauls flat file dataset](https://pyafscgap.org/community/hauls.csv).
 Note that this flat file is provided by and hosted for this library's community after being created from [non-API public AFSC GAP data](https://www.fisheries.noaa.gov/foss/f?p=215%3A28).
  - **Query generation**: This library converts more common Python standard types to types usable by the API service and emulated in Python when needed, reducing the need to interact directly with [ORDS syntax](https://www.oracle.com/database/technologies/appdev/rest.html).

 Though not intended to be general, this project also provides an example for working with [Oracle REST Data Services (ORDS)](https://www.oracle.com/database/technologies/appdev/rest.html) APIs in Python.